proteus-core/proteus/README.md

 ## Building software

 To run software on Proteus, it needs to be compiled by a [RISC-V toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain#installation-newlib) with Newlib support (this is automatically installed with [Docker](#installing-proteus)).
 Newlib is an implementation of `libc` for embedded devices.
-Our implementation and a skeleton project can be found in our [Newlib repository](https://github.com/proteus-core/newlib), which is included in this project as a submodule.
+Our board support package and an example project can be found in our [Newlib repository](https://github.com/proteus-core/newlib), which is included in this project as a submodule.

-The Newlib repository also contains an example program using the implementation.
-This program is compiled and run on Proteus in our Dockerfile.
+This example program is compiled and run on Proteus in our Dockerfile.

 ### Memory layout